-§1-513(h) Spray Disposal Systems
+§1-909(f)(4) Spray Disposal Systems

-- (h) When required by the Secretary, full-time spray disposal systems shall have a storage capacity capable of storing a minimum two months sewage.
+- (4) the spray disposal area shall be restricted from the public access by fencing and posting of signs, or other means acceptable to the Secretary, so that the public will be warned against entering the area and possible direct contact with the spray area. - (g) Any planned multiple use of the spray disposal area will be evaluated on its own merits, and approvals granted at the discretion of the Secretary, with such conditions and additional controls as required.
+When waivers to specific requirements of these Rules are necessary in order to approve a multiple use, (e.g., waiver of isolation distance requirements for snowmaking on ski trails or irrigation of golf courses), the waiver will be granted upon a showing by the applicant that the environmental and human health concerns, addressed in this section, have been adequately addressed in the multiple use design. - (h) When required by the Secretary, full time spray disposal systems shall have a storage capacity capable of storing a minimum of two months of wastewater.
 Seasonal spray disposal system facilities shall have sufficient storage capacity to allow for effective operation with a minimum acceptable storage capacity being 30 days of flow. - (i) A detailed Operation and Maintenance Manual on the complete wastewater system shall be submitted for review and approval.
-All sludge removed from the wastewater treatment plant shall be disposed of at locations approved by the Residuals Management Section of the Department of Environmental Conservation.
+All sludge removed from the wastewater treatment plant shall be disposed of at locations approved by the Residuals Management Section of the Department.
 The permittee(s) shall comply with the reporting procedures specified in the Certification from the Residuals Management Section or approved Sludge Management Plan.
-Monitoring and operation for a spray disposal system shall be as required in §1-514.
+Monitoring and operation for a spray disposal system shall be as required in §1-910 of these Rules.

-§1-514 Monitoring and Operations
+§1-910 Monitoring and Operations